LADevlin/data-analytics-power-bi-report501/README.md

 The column chart is created by filtering the Product Category column against the total customers column

-Clicking any seciton within this chart will cross filter across the rest of the report
+Clicking any section within this chart will cross filter across the rest of the report

 #### Line Chart